aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

-Since the returning type is not a Pandas dataframe but an Arrow table, we need to convert it (and take the conversion elapsed time into account):
+Since the returning type is not a Pandas dataframe but an Arrow table, we need to convert it (and take the conversion time into account):

 ```python